sun-labs/rpi-wifi-setup/Readme.md

 10 seconds or longer. </li>

 <li>Put a USB-drive to some of the USB-ports on the device, the USB must me named `SL_RESET`
-and contain a file named `reset.me.
+and contain a file named `reset.me`.
 After the USB been plugged in for 5 secounds it can saftely be disconnected and the reset will be followed by a reboot. </li>

 <li>You can also reset the device by running the manual_reset.py in the